Is Kotter’s 8 Step Change Model Still Relevant Today? What are the Pros & Cons of Kotter’s Approach to Change Management?

 Kotter’s 8 step change model (diagram) – AGS guide: Pros and cons of Kotter change model.

 Kotter’s Approach to Change Management Overview Guide

-This 2021 guide and objective review of John Kotter’s change model provides you with an end-to-end overview of what you really need to know about John Kotter’s 8-Step Change Management Model.
+This review guide on John Kotter’s change model provides you with an end-to-end overview of what you really need to know about John Kotter’s 8-Step Change Management Model.